robontics2021/robontics2021.github.io/index.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS 2020) @ [FOIS 2020->2021](https://fois2020.inf.unibz.it/), part of [Bolzano Summer of Knowledge (BOSK 2021)](https://summerofknowledge.inf.unibz.it/), Sept.
-13, Bolzano, Italy
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS 2020) @ [FOIS 2020->2021](https://fois2020.inf.unibz.it/), part of [Bolzano Summer of Knowledge (BOSK 2021)](https://summerofknowledge.inf.unibz.it/), Bolzano, Italy

 <span style="color:red">**COVID-19 related update**</span>

-We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by Aug 7; accepted papers will be published in a ROBONTICS CEUR volume in 2020.
+We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by Aug 7; accepted papers will be published in a JOWO proceedings volume in 2020.

 Researchers with accepted papers will be invited to present at the RobOntics 2021 workshop.